 For more details, you can refer the video given below.

 1. The pi does not receive the high signal, in which case your software either manages it, fails, or runs indefinitely while it is waiting for a high signal.

 2. Since the pi knows the signal is high, there is no fault caused by the pi, wiring, or sensor.

 If you want your distances to be precise, you might build a calibration curve for your sensor.

 NOTE: – Remember that you’re calculating the distance, so the speed of sound through the air at atmospheric temperature must be adjusted appropriately for the environment.

 Applications of Ultrasonic sensor

-We learned how to attach an HC-SR04 Ultrasonic Sensor to a Raspberry Pi Pico in this project.
-Purposes of this setup is as follows:
+In this project, we learned how to attach an HC-SR04 Ultrasonic Sensor to a Raspberry Pi Pico.
+The purposes of the setup are as follows:

-- Proximity Detection: – It is a technique for detecting objects that are close to each other.
+- 2) Proximity Detection: It is a technique for detection whether or not two targets are close enough together (within range);

 The range of this Ultrasonic Sensor appears limited but it is adequate for its applications, such as proximity detection and obstacle avoidance.